aniket-bhadra/react-query-server-state/README.md

 #### cacheTime:0
 - As long as the component using the query is mounted, the data stays in memory.
 - cacheTime: 0 only removes the data immediately after the component unmounts or stops observing the query.

+### staleTime vs keepPreviousData
+- staleTime: Controls how long the data is considered fresh and prevents unnecessary refetching.
+- placeholderData with keepPreviousData: Doesn't affect data freshness; it just provides previous stale data as a placeholder.